NetEnhancements/NetEnhancements/docfx/namespaces/NetEnhancements.Util.md

 uid: NetEnhancements.Util
 summary: *content
 ---
-The Util namespace contains extension methods for value types 'n such.
+Extension methods for built-in value types and collections, as well as JSON helpers and validation attributes.